 A big caveat about this: All sizes are self-reported, which might be why the sizes come in at least an inch above what the BJUI study shows.

 What is the average size by race or ethnicity?

-It’s always dangerous of mixing race or ethnicity with any topic, because we should be wary of spreading stereotypes, even if we think they’re harmless or “good” for one race or another.
+It’s always dangerous to mix race or ethnicity with any topic because we should be wary of spreading stereotypes, even if we think they’re harmless or “good” for one race or another.
 The subject of penis sizes is no different.

-Let’s get this out of the way quickly: The BJUI review couldn’t find credible evidence of differences between races on average penis sizes.
+Let’s get this out of the way quickly: The BJUI review couldn’t find credible evidence of differences between races on average penis length or penis sizes.

 The main problem with current data about penile sizes around the world and differences between ethnicities is that there isn’t one single and comprehensive study that measures length and girth with the same methods across races, ethnicities, or even countries.
 But so far, there’s no evidence any single “race” is more endowed than others by any significant margin.

-We have to remember that guys can be generous when measuring themselves and will perform the measurements inconsistently.
-Then there’s the issue of participant selection effects—are men of a larger size more inclined to participate in such studies? says Dr. Justin Lehmiller, Founder and Editor of Sex and Psychology, and that’s consistent with men around the world and in any country.
+Although it could seem easy to measure the penis from the pubic bone to the penile tip, we have to remember that guys can be generous when measuring themselves and will perform the measurements inconsistently.
+Then there’s the issue of participant selection effects—are men of a larger penis size more inclined to participate in such studies? says Dr. Justin Lehmiller, Founder and Editor of Sex and Psychology, and that’s consistent with men around the world and in any country.